makeabilitylab/physcomp/sensors/photoresistors.md

 Because the photoresistor resistance **decreases** with light levels, the LED gets brighter as the ambient light gets brighter.
 This is the opposite behavior of what we want!
 See video below.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/tNOG2tYaBQU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 In this video, the photoresistor is in series with the LED.
 As the ambient light level increases, the photoresistor resistance decreases, and the LED gets brighter.
 But we want the opposite effect?
+Remember, we are using the Arduino only for power here.
 Note: this video has no audio.
 {: .fs-1 }

 What should we do?
 Well, the coder in us wants to immediately hook the sensor up to the microcontroller and solve this in code (which is a fine solution and, ultimately, what we will do!).
 However, can we solve this in hardware too?